kotikfi/asp-airline/README.md

 # Airline
 ## About
-__Airline__ is a web application used for managing a simple airline.
+Web application used for managing a simple airline.
 It allows you to manage flights, planes, employees and customers.

 ![Screenshot 2022-06-14 17 55 59](https://user-images.githubusercontent.com/101512405/173622487-d2ade71b-880f-4316-a63c-bbe093b69815.png)